IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 dataverse.files.directory
 +++++++++++++++++++++++++

 This is how you configure the path to which files uploaded by users are stored.
-The installer prompted you for this value.

 dataverse.auth.password-reset-timeout-in-minutes
 ++++++++++++++++++++++++++++++++++++++++++++++++